 Make-up work shall be provided for any class in which the student has an excused absence unless otherwise determined by the building administrator or unless the absence is due to the student's expulsion from school.
-Each school shall establish procedures for completing make-up work, in accordance with this policy, and shall communicate those procedures to students and their parents.
+At a minimum, there will be 2 days allowed for make-up work for each day of absence.
 It is the responsibility of the student to initiate requests for make-up work, and teachers are required to provide such work upon request.